Unity-Technologies/com.unity.multiplayer.docs/docs/basics/object-spawning.md

 - Soft Synchronization (Scene Management enabled)
 - Prefab Synchronization (Scene Management disabled)

-### Soft Synchronization
+### Soft synchronization

 `SoftSync` or "Soft Synchronization" is a term you might run across if you run into any issue with in-scene placed `NetworkObjects`.
 Soft synchronization only occurs if scene management is enabled in the `NetworkManager` properties.
-If you receive a "soft synchronization error", then this typically means that a client can't locate the same in-scene placed NetworkObject after loading a scene.
+If you receive a "soft synchronization error", then this typically means that a client can't locate the same in-scene placed NetworkObject after loading a scene.33

-### Prefab Synchronization
+### Prefab synchronization

 `PrefabSync` or "Prefab Synchronization" is used if scene management is disabled in the `NetworkManager`.
 With Prefab synchronization, every in-scene placed NetworkObject has to be a network Prefab and must be registered with `NetworkPrefabs` list.
 When a client starts, Netcode will destroy all existing in-scene placed NetworkObjects and spawn its corresponding Prefab from the `NetworkPrefabs` list instead.
 This also means that you will have to implement your own scene manager and handle how you synchronize clients when they join a network session.